General guidelines for web app security in the cloud.

 Why managed services?

 • Platform as a service (PaaS) is somewhere in the middle.
+Google App Engine, Cloud Dataflow to name a few.
+This is where security responsibility is shared.

 • Function as a service.
 (FaaS) this mostly refers to Cloud Functions, AWS Lambda etc. this is where cloud provider handles security, scalability etc. Most secure, least flexible.